NAVINKUMAR24901075/Compromising-windows-using-Metasploit/README.md

 <img width="626" height="284" alt="3 1" src="https://github.com/user-attachments/assets/96d05af1-f84f-4225-a9ce-d79b2a089e43" />

+## Summary:

+This image shows the configuration of a Metasploit multi/handler module.
+The payload is set to windows/meterpreter/reverse_tcp, and the attacker configures the LHOST as 10.50.252.7 and LPORT as 4444.
+These settings define where the victim machine will connect back after executing the payload.
+Finally, the exploit command is executed to start the listener.

 On the target Windows machine, open a Web browser and open this URL, replacing the IP address with the IP address of your Kali machine: http://192.50.252.7/fun.exe